Family holiday weeks

 The family holiday weeks in Davos offer relief for families with children and young people with a life-limiting illness and their healthy siblings.
-The offer is aimed at families living in Switzerland or Liechtenstein.
+The offer is aimed at families who are resident in Switzerland or Liechtenstein.
 On various dates throughout the year, usually during the summer and autumn holidays, afflicted families can enjoy a week’s “holiday in the mountains”.

 During the holiday weeks, sick children are cared for by qualified nurses if necessary.
 A team of local volunteers supports the children’s hospice foundation so that the whole family can benefit from this holiday week to the fullest.